Bira/octopus-carnival/_drafts/dfrpg-adventurers-cleric.md

 Power Investiture.

-Another advantage clerical spellcasting has over the wizardly variety is exclusive access to types of magic - most notably healing spells.
+Another advantage clerical spellcasting has over the wizardly variety is exclusive access to certain types of magic - most notably healing spells.

 Cleric spells cost FP as normal, but depend on _ambient sanctity_ instead of mana.
 Sanctity is a measure of how much influence the cleric's deities have over